cj-mills/christianjmills/_posts/2020-11-14-Barracuda-PoseNet-Tutorial-5.md

 #### Change Material Color

 With the `Yellow` material selected, click the small white box in the `Inspector` tab.
+A `Color` window should pop up.

 ![select_material_color](\images\barracuda-posenet-tutorial\select_material_color_3.png)

-Set the value for `B` to `0` in the popup `Color` window.
+Set the value for `B` to `0` in the `Color` window.
 This will change the color to pure yellow.

 ![change_material_color_to_yellow](\images\barracuda-posenet-tutorial\change_material_color_to_yellow.PNG)